Glasgow City F.C.: History

 In July 2015, Eddie Wolecki stepped down as Glasgow City manager after four and a half years in charge, with Scott Booth announced as his replacement.

 City reached the Champions League quarter-finals for the second time in 2019–20; they were the last independent women's football club to achieve this.
 In the 2020–21 Scottish Women's Premier League, they won their fourteenth title in succession.
 Following the departure of Scott Booth in summer 2021 to take head coach role at Birmingham City W.F.C., Grant Scott was appointed as interim head coach until Eileen Gleeson was freed from her commitments as assistant coach with Republic of Ireland women's national team and could take up post as head coach in November 2021.

 In December 2022, Gleeson stepped down and was replaced by the club's all-time leading appearance leader, goalscorer and former captain Leanne Ross.
-In Ross's first season in charge she led the side to a 16th SWPL title, claiming the title on the final day of the season.
-The 2023-24 season saw City eliminated from the knock-out rounds of the Champions League by Brann having defeated Gintra and Shelbourne in their Qualifying Round 1 Group Stage Round Robin.
+In Ross's first season in charge she led the side to a 16th SWPL title, claiming the title in stoppage time on the final day of the season.
+The 2023–24 season saw City eliminated from the knock-out rounds of the Champions League by Brann having defeated Gintra and Shelbourne in their Qualifying Round 1 Group Stage Round Robin.
 The season would end without any silverware.

-Ahead of the 2024-25 season, former Head Coach Scott Booth was appointed as Assistant First Team Coach but he departed in November 2024 to take up the role of Aberdeen, in his place former City midfielder and Scotland international Leanne Crichton was appointed.
-The 2024-25 season ended with the club finishing second in the SWPL qualifying for the UEFA Champions League, and as runners up in the Scottish Cup after a 3–0 defeat to Rangers in the final.
+Ahead of the 2024–25 season, former Head Coach Scott Booth was appointed as Assistant First Team Coach but he departed in November 2024 to take up the head coach role at Aberdeen, in his place former City midfielder and Scotland international Leanne Crichton was appointed.
+The season ended with the club finishing second in the SWPL, qualifying for the UEFA Champions League, and as runners-up in the Scottish Cup after a 3–0 defeat by Rangers in the final.
+Against the same opposition, City ended an 11-year wait to lift the SWPL Cup again with a 2–1 win in the 2026 final.